osm2pgsql-dev/osm2pgsql-website/_manual/06-flex-output.md

 TABLE`](https://www.postgresql.org/docs/current/sql-altertable.html){:.extlink}
 to make the column an "official" primary key column.

+Since PostgreSQL 10 you can use the `GENERATED ...
+AS IDENTITY` clause instead of the `SERIAL` type which does something very similar.

 ### Defining Columns

 In the table definitions the columns are specified as a list of Lua tables